BERT-like Pre-training for Symbolic Piano Music Classification Tasks: BERT Pre-training and Fine-tuning

 \subsection{Pre-training}

-For PTMs, an unsupervised, or self-supervised, pre-training task is needed to set the objective function for learning.
-We employ the mask language modeling (MLM) pre-training strategy of BERT, randomly masking 15\% tokens of an input sequence, and asking the Transformer to predict (reconstruct) these masked tokens from the context made available by the visible tokens, by minimizing the cross-entropy loss.\footnote{We note that the original BERT paper also used another self-supervised task called ``next sentence prediction'' (NSP) \cite{bert} together with MLM for pre-training.
-We do not use NSP for MidiBERT-Piano since it was later shown to be not that useful \cite{spanbert,xlnet,cross-lingual-lm}; moreover, NSP requires a clear definition of ``sentences'', which is not well-defined for our MIDI sequences.
-As a result, we do not use tokens such as \texttt{CLS}, \texttt{SEP} and \texttt{EOS} used by BERT for making the boundary of the sentences.} As a self-supervised method, MLM needs no labeled data of the downstream tasks for pre-training.
-Following BERT, among all the masked tokens, we replace 80\% by \texttt{MASK} tokens, 10\% by a randomly chosen token, and leave the last 10\% unchanged.\footnote{This has the effect of helping mitigate the mismatch between pre-training and fine-tuning as \texttt{MASK} tokens do not appear at all during fine-tuning.} For REMI, we mask the individual tokens at random.
-For CP, we mask the super tokens---when we mask a super token, we will have to reconstruct (by different output heads \cite{hsiao21aaai}) all the four tokens composing it, as shown in Figure \ref{fig:sys}(a).
+For PTMs, an unsupervised or self-supervised, pre-training task is needed to set the objective function for learning.
+We employ the masked language modelling (MLM) pre-training strategy of BERT, randomly masking 15\% tokens of an input sequence and the Transformer will reconstruct these masked tokens from the context of the visible tokens by minimising the cross-entropy loss.
+As a self-supervised method, MLM needs no labelled data relating to the downstream tasks for pre-training.
+Following BERT, among all the masked tokens, we replace 80\% by \texttt{MASK} tokens, 10\% by a randomly chosen token and leave the last 10\% unchanged.
+Doing so has the effect of helping mitigate the mismatch between pre-training and fine-tuning as \texttt{MASK} tokens do not appear at all during fine-tuning.
+For REMI, we mask the individual tokens at random.
+For CP, we mask the super tokens---when we mask a super token, we have to reconstruct all the four tokens composing it by different output heads \parencite{hsiao21aaai}, as shown in Fig. \ref{fig:sys}(a).